Skip to Content

 This quick and easy homemade peach jam is perfect for using up leftover over ripe peaches

-I decided to make a small batch — only one jar.
+This is a small batch jam recipe — only one jar.
 It's perfect to use up those last few peaches that are happening to get too ripe too quickly.

-This is the same peach jam I used to make my Peach Drop Danish Cookies last weel.
+This is the same peach jam I used to make my Peach Drop Danish Cookies last week.

-How to Make Quick and Easy Homemade Peach Jam
+The Best Way to Make This Easy Peach Jam Recipe

-For starters, you need your three ingredients — 3 peaches, 1 lemon, and 3/4 cup of sugar (more if you like it sweeter).
+For starters, you need three simple ingredients — 3 peaches, 1 lemon, and 3/4 cups of granulated sugar (more if you like it sweeter).
+You can use a different amount of sugar if you don't want it as sweet.
+However, you may need to use fruit pectin if you use less sugar.

 This quick and easy homemade peach jam is perfect for using up leftover over ripe peaches

-I just peeled my peaches by slicing the skin off, but if you want to make the skins come off a lot easier, just boil them in water for a couple of minutes.
+Wash the peaches in cold water, and then peel them with a paring knife.
+If you want the peach skin to come off easier, just boil them in water for a couple of minutes.
+Remove them with a slotted spoon and place them in an ice water bath.
 The skin then just peels off with little to no effort.

-Once you get that done, you are going to slice your peaches, remove the pits and dice them up.
-Put them in a stock pot with the sugar and the juice of one lemon.
+Once you get that done, slice the peaches, remove the pits, dice them up, and place them in a large bowl.
+Add the sugar and the juice of one lemon.
+Mix well and then add to a large pot.

-The lemon juice is a natural pectin and will help your jam jell like it is supposed to.
+The fresh lemon juice is a natural pectin and will help your jam jell like it is supposed to.
+This is one of my favorite ways to firm up my jam and jelly recipes.

 This quick and easy homemade peach jam is perfect for using up leftover over ripe peaches

-Turn your stove on to medium high and start cooking those beautiful peaches down.
+Turn your stove on to medium-high heat and start cooking those beautiful peaches until the come to a full boil.
 When they start getting soft, you can take your potato masher and start mashing them to release their juices and help the fruit break down.
+A lot of older people call these peach preserves, but I have always called it peach jam.

 This quick and easy homemade peach jam is perfect for using up leftover over ripe peaches

 Just keep mashing and stirring.
-After probably about 20 minutes or so, you mixture will start looking like this —
+After probably about 20 minutes or so, your mixture will start looking like this.
+If you don't want big chunks, simply use an immersion blender to puree it more.

 This quick and easy homemade peach jam is perfect for using up leftover over ripe peaches

-If it seems a bit runny, then you need to boil it just a little bit longer.
+If it seems a bit runny, for best results, then you need to boil it just a little bit longer.

 How to Store Your Homemade Peach Jam

-Once it is was done, I removed it from the stove and placed it in my jar.
-I just filled it all the way leaving about 1/4″ space at the top.
-Then I let it cool to room temperature and then put the lids on.
-From there, I can store in the fridge, give them to friends, or put in storage containers and place in the freezer.
+Let it cool to room temperature and then put the lids on.
+From there, store them in the fridge, give jars of peach jam to friends, or put them in storage containers and place them in the freezer.

 This quick and easy homemade peach jam is perfect for using up leftover over ripe peaches

-Looking for Other Jams and Jellies recipes?
+Looking for Other Jam recipes?
 Check these out

 Yield: 3 half pints